patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 * monitoring and logging for performance measurements
 * making your services highly available.

-In addition to these one will have to plan for retiring the legacy systems post-migration.
+In addition to these, one will have to plan for retiring the legacy systems post-migration.

+#### Lord Byron MBA

+The school has very specifically stated requirements that fall into these categories:

+* trend analysis
+* monitoring
+* latency reduction
+* video archival

+The company wants to pick better speakers by analyzing when the students no longer receive value in a video.
+The trend analysis will enable them to cut loose the least engaging speakers.
+By doing this they'll consolidate only the best information and be able to sell or host the video in a revenue producing stream.

+Administrators want Video archival will allow them to keep all their speaker, remix the presentations as theme blueray DVDs that students can buy from a catalogue.
+Latency reduction is important because their most-near end result is increasing engagement among the MBA students.

+This data will likely be such a small amount that cloud logging of http requests will suffice while the
 ### Data Management Business Requirements

 #### How Long?
 #### How Much?
 #### How Processed?